Police Officer Recruitment

-Age for application will be calculated as of the date of scheduled orientation.
-Proof of birth date will be required at time of application.
+Age for application will be calculated as of the date of the written test.

-Please direct ALL QUESTIONS regarding the application, required documents or testing before the application date to (800) 343-HIRE (4473) or recruitment@IOSOLUTIONS.com
+Please direct ALL QUESTIONS regarding the application process, required documents or testing to (800) 343-HIRE (4473) or recruitment@IOSOLUTIONS.com

 Failure to participate in any one of the testing components or failure to achieve the minimum passing grade in any examination disqualifies the applicant from any further participation in the testing process.